strangerstudios/memberlite/docs/patterns.md

 ### Manual Testing Checklist

 - [ ] Pattern appears in block inserter
-- [ ] Pattern is in correct category
+- [ ] Pattern is in the correct category
 - [ ] All images load correctly
 - [ ] Pattern is responsive (test mobile, tablet, desktop)
 - [ ] Pattern respects theme colors/fonts